grscheller/scheller-linux-archive/toolingLogs/ArchPythonAdminLog.md

 environment is totally screwed up, I don't want my tool that I use to fix the environment screwed up too.

-The ve function does not depend on pyenv, but will use it if it is the path.
+The ve function does not depend on pyenv, but will use it if it is on the path.
 This is a design feature if I have to deploy the tool to an environment which lacked pyenv.

 Thought it would take a day or two to develop, took about 6 days.